 Benefits of Selecting the Right Trading Strategy

-Selecting the right trading strategy is one of the most important steps you’ll take as a fledgling trader.
+Selecting the right trading strategy may be one of the most important steps you’ll take.

 That said, check out a few of the major benefits of choosing the right strategy:

 OK, so we’ve covered how important it is to pick the right strategy.
-We’ll get into scanning for trades in a sec, but first, let’s take a deep dive into different strategies and the types of traders they’re best suited for.
+We’ll get into scanning for trades in a sec.
+First, let’s take a deep dive into different strategies.

 Intraday Trading Strategies